 Spring Chinook are native to the river, but the state still releases non-native spring chinook from Willamette River hatcheries.
 The spring chinook are listed as a threatened species in the Willamette and its tributaries, but the Molalla River may no longer have a wild, native run.
 To confirm this, a genetic inventory must be completed.
 If the native chinook population is not extinct, the goal is to eliminate the release of non-native fish and recover the wild spring chinook in the watershed.

 Trout stocking has also been eliminated from this river in order to protect wild steelhead and chinook, however, the stream is still open to bait angling and this must be converted to a regulation that allows catch and release of trout using artificial lures only.

-The Native Fish Stewards for the river are Mark Schmidt and Tom Derry who are busy learning the watershed and its fish populations.
+The Native Fish Stewards for the river are Terre Rogers, Tom Derry, and Daniel Labunksy who are busy learning the watershed and its fish populations.
 Through a joint project with the Oregon Department of Fish and Wildlife, the stewards are currently undertaking spawning surveys of winter steelhead and Spring chinook.